Those Rebel Boys

-Here are the facts: Everyone’s favorite gift shop moves to a bigger space and if the store had a theme song it would be Dolly Parton’s “9 to 5,” so read the rest of the story with that tune in your head.
+Here are the facts: Everyone’s favorite gift shop moves to a bigger space (1555 Wealthy St SE suite 101) and if the store had a theme song it would be Dolly Parton’s “9 to 5,” so read the rest of the story with that tune in your head.

 It is an absolute fact that a die-hard customer camped out at Rebel’s front door to be the first person in line to shop at the new store.